 In the 1991 coup, led by Communist hardliners against Gorbachev, Yeltsin made the bold move against the coup.
-On August 19, his defiance against the coup by mounting on a tank and addressing his supporters to stand strong became the defining moment for Yeltsin and the USSR.
+On August 19, his defiance against the coup by mounting on a tank and addressing his supporters to stand firm became the defining moment for Yeltsin and the USSR.
 The coup failed, and with the resignation of Mikhail Gorbachev as the last President of USSR, Boris Yeltsin took over as the first President of the new Russian Federation.

 Fall of the Berlin Wall

 For 28 years, the Berlin Wall stood as the face of the rivalry between two great military powers and their respective political ideologies.
-It divided the people of one nation, and as the Soviet Union began to collapse, the German people on both sides of the wall rose up to break it down on November 9, 1989.
+It divided the people of one nation, and as the Soviet Union began to collapse, the German people on both sides of the wall rose to break it down on November 9, 1989.
 The act would hasten the process of independence in other satellite states under Soviet influence.

 Economic and Political Crisis

 As Mikhail Gorbachev began the process of Glasnost and Perestroika, the impact of the resulting economic chaos between 1985 and 1991 was too severe.
-Hunger and starvation were common; people began scrounging for basic daily amenities including much-needed medicine.
+Hunger and starvation were frequent; people began scrounging for basic daily amenities, including much-needed medicine.
 Chronic shortages added to people’s frustration with the Communist regime and voices of dissent, long suppressed, became vocal by the day, finally leading to the collapse of the USSR.